Considerations for First Time Home Buyers

 Buying your first home is a major step.
 There’s a lot you need to know to make the right decisions – and also to avoid making the wrong ones.

-The good news is that the Georgian Triangle offers fantastic opportunities to get a nice home at a great price.
+The good news is that properties for sale in the Georgian Triangle offer fantastic opportunities to get a nice home at a great price.
 With the current, historically low mortgage rates you might be able to lock in at a very good fixed rate.

 Without question, owning a home comes with responsibilities that you don’t have if you rent: mortgage, taxes, ongoing maintenance and repairs, to name a few.
 Still, financial advisers – not to mention homeowners – say there are far more advantages to owning: